MKrabs/Blog/docs/ASE_is_fun/structure.md

 ##### User

-Users are individuals who have registered for an account on the blog site.
+Users are individuals who've registered for an account on the blog site.
 They can create blog posts, comment on other users' blog posts, like blog posts, and interact with other users on the platform.
 Users can also create a user profile that contains personal information, including their name, profile picture, and bio.
 The user profile allows other users to learn more about the user and their interests.